 From the outside Islantis looks like a normal surf shop.
 Head inside and to the right and you’ll see the Interactive Surf Experience.
 Upon going in there you’ll learn you’re not in a normal store.
 The (wave shaped) doors close, the lights dim and the experience begins.

 From there you’ll be surrounded by surf legends as you’re talked through a short movie on the history of surf from it’s origins, to Australia’s obsession to the sports glory days and legends.

 When that’s done you’ll head to the next room where you’ll sit in a room that boasts the worlds only 360 degree wall wrap around go pro footage of catching a wave.

 If that isn’t enough you’ll leave the room to a whole host of memorabilia including trophies, signed photos and an array of boards across the ages.
 This is SUCH a cool experience and something great to do on the way on to, or off the island.

 You May Also Like

-https://www.youtube.com/watch?v=zVaeL0d_CgQ Australia’s only personalised travel Q+A. It’s simple, you ask questions and we answer them.
-This week from Sydney Airport we cover: Must do places when you travel to Queensland When to travel South East Asia Budgeting your East Coast … Read More
+WE NEED YOUR TRAVEL QUESTIONS!
+Australia’s only personalised travel Q+A. It’s simple, you ask questions and we answer them.
+This week we cover: Why we’re in Ballarat The travel essentials you need to pack How to travel around Australia And … Read More